B-2 Visas

 • Alien has a residence outside the U.S. as well as other binding ties, which will insure his or her return abroad at the end of the visit.

-Normally, an applicant's chances for getting a visa will be improved if the planned trip is short, the itinerary is clearly listed, the alien can prove that he or she has enough of funds to cover the expenses of his entire trip and has a job at home.
+Normally, an applicant's chances for getting a visa improve if the planned trip is short, the itinerary is clearly listed, the alien can prove that he or she has enough of funds to cover the expenses of his entire trip and has a job at home.

 Applicants for visitor visas should generally apply at the American Embassy or Consulate with jurisdiction over their place of permanent residence.
 Although visa applicants may apply at any U.S. consular office abroad, it may be more difficult to qualify for the visa outside the country of permanent residence.

-• A Nonimmigrant Visa Application, Form DS-156.
-The application to be accompanied by a letter from a U.S. friend or relative sponsor inviting the alien to the United States;
+• A Non-immigrant Visa Application, Form DS-160.
+The application must be accompanied by a letter from a U.S. friend or relative sponsor inviting the alien to the United States;

 • A passport valid for travel to the United States and with a validity date at least six months beyond the applicant's intended period of stay in the United States.